9p6p/TelephoneBook/README.md

 # TelephoneBook
-A program for managing phonebook information without db
+A program for managing phonebook information without db.